Coronavirus and your income

 In work and need to self-isolate?

-If you are on a low income and are asked to self-isolate, you may receive a payment of £500 if you live in England and up to £750 if you live in Wales.
+If you are on a low income and are asked to self-isolate, you may receive a payment of £500 in England or £750 in Wales.
+In England, you would apply for a Test and Trace Support Payment and in Wales, you would apply to the self-isolation support scheme.
 You need to apply:

 - be employed and your employer can confirm you are unable to work from home, or self-employed and you can show that you are unable to run your business without social contact; and

-- you are claiming at least one of the following benefits: Universal Credit, Working tax credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Pension Credit or Housing Benefit.
+- claiming at least one of the following benefits: Universal Credit, Working tax credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Pension Credit or Housing Benefit.

 If you don’t receive one of the qualifying benefits, local authorities may still be able to make a payment to you if you are on a low income and could suffer financial hardship from not being able to work